 Conclusions and Recommendations

-Both the powder and binding agent subsystems are important in the inkjet 3D printer.
-They relate to the building of the mechanism and electronic system, and their recipes rely on the knowledge of chemistry and civil engineering.
-Not only the recipes, but also the health and safety considerations are important and must be taken into account.
-There are some recommendations need to be presented in these subsystems, which relate to the details problem in the full system test.
+There are some recommendations for these subsystems, which are mainly described in the lab report of the first full system test in the Appendix.
 First, the viscosity and solubility of the powder are both too high.
-Some powder adheres on the rolling bar (shown in Figure 88) leading to unsmooth surface and uninform layers of powder (shown in Figure 88).
+Some powder adheres on the rolling bar (shown in Figure 88) leading to unsmooth surface and irregular layers of powder (shown in Figure 88).
 Second, the bonding strength of the powder is not strong enough.
-That is because of the hardness of the product’s structure that makes the product easy to break (shown in Figure 92).
+This is because of the brittleness of the product’s structure that makes the product easy to break (shown in Figure 92).
 Third, the mixture of the powder takes significant time to dry, which usually takes more than ten hours.
 This happens because the powder’s property of hygroscopicity is extremely low.
-Powder and binding agent recipes should be improved by doing some researches on the materials properties, and by performing new tests that show how these materials will behave.
+Powder and binding agent recipes should be improved by doing more research on the materials properties, and by performing new tests that show how these materials will behave.

 Computer Host Software (WW)